Odeyiany2/Student-Stress-Factor-ML/README.md

 ### Overview
 In this project, I used python libraries to gain a deeper insight on the dataset.
 I went further to use machine learning techniques to build a model capabale of categorizing the academic performance of students based on features such as level of stress, extracurricular activities and others.
-The model was deployed using streamlit to enable an interactive web application that students can use.
+The model will be deployed using streamlit to enable an interactive web application that students can use.

 ### Python Libraries
 These are the libraries I used for this project: